RimuTec/faker/README.md

 - CreditCardType()

 ## Code *
-This class is on par with Ruby Faker for default locale ("en").
+This class is on par with Ruby Faker for all 51 built-in and custom locales.
 - Asin()
 - Ean(int @base = 13)
 - Imei()